How to Write Alt Text for Images (That’s Accessible and SEO-Friendly)

 Search engines like Google don’t impose any guidelines on alt text length.
 As Google’s Search Analyst John Mueller explains:

 By now, you understand the importance of alt text.
-However, your website might have many images without alt text, and finding them manually can be challenging.
-Fortunately, there are automated tools to help.
+Still, many websites have images missing it, and finding them all manually can be a challenge.
+The good news is, there are tools that can help automate the process.

 WebYes is one of the best tools for checking missing alt text.
-Audit your website with WebYes, and it will identify images that need alt text while also highlighting other accessibility issues on your website.
+Run a free website audit with WebYes to quickly identify images that lack alt text, along with other accessibility issues across your site.
+Get started below:

 If you have a WordPress website, you can use the Alt Text Generator AI plugin.
 With a simple click, this plugin scans your media library, identifies images without alt text, and uses advanced AI computer vision technology to create descriptive, SEO-friendly alt texts.